How Long Do You Stay in Jail for a Bench Warrant?

 A bench warrant gives any law enforcement officer the authority to arrest the named defendant.
 They are then taken to jail and placed in holding until they are called to be presented to the judge and answer the charges against them regarding the bench warrant.
 Any previous charges that placed them in jail the first time will be addressed at a different court date.

 A bench warrant may be released and put into action by the courts for a person with unpaid court costs and fines as well.
 In general, a bench warrant is issued for any cause the court finds a person in contempt.
-If you need bail after arrest on a bench warrant in Avon and Indianapolis, IN, just give us a call at 317-423-9300.
+If you need bail after arrest on a bench warrant in Indianapolis, IN, just give us a call at 317-423-9300.

 What are the possible consequences of a bench warrant?